TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/4-make-products-persistent.rst

 This file consists of several sections.
-In the section ``ctrl`` basic characteristics of the table are configured, like the title or the icon.
+In the section ``ctrl``, the table's basic characteristics are configured, like the title or the icon.
 The section ``columns`` describes how each table column is rendered in the backend forms.
 The section ``types`` defines in which sequence the table columns are rendered.